 Easily one of the most overlooked ‘essentials,’ sun protection is so important to prevent sunburn and sunstroke.

-JR and I wear a lot of merino wool that (in addition to its many other benefits mentioned above) has a natural SPF rating of around 20+.
+Another reason JR and I wear a lot of merino wool that (in addition to its many other benefits mentioned above) is that it has a natural SPF rating of around 20+.

 Even if using a GPS unit or phone app, always have a map and compass as a back-up.